Hammarn/1MB335/Lab8.md

 ### Step 1: Examine the IQTree outputs for the mitochondria

 In Session 7 you performed a Maximum Likelihood analysis with IQTree on two alignments: *cytB* and entire mitochondria.
 You answered five questions relative to the *cytB* run.
 Now, answer these same questions for the mitochondria run.
-You will be asked about these during the presentation.
+You might be asked about these during the presentation.

 **Question 1:** Which files do IQ-TREE output?
 Explain briefly what each of them is.